subh007/atrium-docs-temp/ONOS-Fabric-16A/Network-Config-Fabric-16A.md

 #### Configuring Interfaces

-In ONOS, applications typically require configuration
+In ONOS, applications typically require configuration for external facing interfaces (external to the SDN island), to interface and interact with the outside world.